 The CANNP is presently the only member-driven, professional Association specifically for Canadian Nutritional Counsellors, with a focus on building successful careers in the field and providing exciting, innovative initiatives.
 We are paving the way and engaging like no other nutrition related association has before!

 Why the designation NNCP since we are an unregulated profession, with no governing body?

-NNCP was chosen after much careful thought because it can to be used across the country, in every province.
-It also indicates exactly what we do – encourage and educate regarding the impact of nutrition.
+NNCP was originally chosen after much careful thought because it could to be used across the country.
+With provincial changes, members must stay current and adhere to local laws that impact designations, particularly in Alberta and Quebec.
+NNCP does indicate exactly what we do – encourage and educate regarding the impact of nutrition.

 Can I use the title Registered Nutritional Therapist?

 The title is available to those members who continue to remain in good standing with CANNP as NNCP’s, and who have at minimum 3 years of experience in the field.
 There are qualification requirements meant to determine depth of knowledge and focus of the applicant.
 Those in Alberta and Quebec must adhere to Provincial regulations.